aksh555/Air-Hockey/README.md

 # Air-Hockey
 Simulation of air hockey game in Python using Python2, Pygame.
-Made for Class 12 Computer Science project.
+Started in Class 12 as part of Computer Science project.

 ## Installation
 ### Cloning repository